Martial law: Russian Federation

-In the Russian Federation recourse to martial law is governed by a document passed 30 January 2002 as No. 1-FKZ (1-ФКЗ).
+In the Russian Federation, recourse to martial law is governed by a document passed 30 January 2002 as No. 1-FKZ (1-ФКЗ).

 South Korea

+South Korea's presidents are able to impose either emergency or security martial law to maintain public order during national crises through Article 77 of the Korean Constitution.

-In October 1946, United States Army Military Government in Korea declared martial law as a result of the Daegu Riot.
-On 17 November 1948, President Syngman Rhee's regime proclaimed martial law in order to quell the Jeju uprising.
-On 19 April 1960, the Rhee government proclaimed martial law again in order to suppress the April Revolution.
+In October 1946, the United States Army Military Government in Korea declared martial law as a result of the Daegu Riot.
+On 17 November 1948, president Syngman Rhee declared martial law in order to quell the Jeju uprising.
+On 19 April 1960, Rhee declared martial law again in order to suppress the April Revolution.
+The following day, Minister of National Defense Song Yo-chan declared martial law, forcing Rhee to resign from office.
+Martial law had been declared 10 times during Rhee's tenure.

-Following the 12·12 Military Insurrection of 12 December 1979, General Chun Doo-hwan launched the Coup d'état of May Seventeenth in 1980 and forced the Cabinet to extend martial law nationwide, which set off the Gwangju Uprising of 18 May 1980.

-On 3 December 2024, president Yoon Suk Yeol declared a state of emergency martial law to "safeguard a liberal South Korea from the threats posed by North Korea's communist forces and to eliminate anti-state elements".
-However, on 4 December 2024 at 01:01 AM KST, 190 lawmakers who were present at the National Assembly voted unanimously to lift martial law.
-Martial law was formally lifted by president Yoon around 4:50 a.m.; martial law was in effect for about six hours.